 In November 2018, we entered into a 20-year agreement with The Stars Group Inc. ("TSG") pursuant to which we agreed to provide TSG with options to obtain access to our second skin for online sports wagering and third skin for real money online gaming and poker, in each case with respect to our properties in the United States.
 Under the terms of the agreement, we will receive a revenue share from the operation of the applicable verticals by TSG under our licenses.
-Pursuant to the terms of the TSG agreement, we received 1.1 million TSG common shares valued at approximately \$18.6 million and we may receive an additional \$5.0 million in TSG common shares upon the exercise of the first option by TSG.
-TSG has notified us that they intend to exercise their option with respect to licenses in West Virginia and Indiana.
+Pursuant to the terms of the TSG agreement, we received 1.1 million TSG common shares valued at approximately \$18.6 million and an additional \$5.0 million in TSG common shares became payable to us upon TSG's exercise of its first option, which shares we expect to receive in the fourth quarter of 2019.
 We may also receive additional TSG common shares in the future based on TSG net gaming revenue generated in our markets.
-Upon the entry into the TSG agreement, the Company also recorded deferred revenue associated with the shares received and recognized revenue of \$0.3 million and \$0.6 million during the three and six months ended June 30, 2019, respectively, which is included in other revenues and operating income.
+Upon the entry into the TSG agreement, the Company also recorded deferred revenue associated with the shares received and recognized revenue of \$0.3 million and \$0.9 million during the three and nine months ended September 30, 2019, respectively, which is included in corporate and other revenues and operating income.